 - To ensure variety in home frontages along the street, no two identical floor plans and elevations shall be placed on lots within a group of five adjacent lots.
 For purposes of this section, "adjacent lots" shall mean those lots on either side of a subject lot and those three lots directly across the street from the subject lot (referred to as a "six pack").
 Deviations from this requirement may be allowed for smaller subdivision (<50 lots) and townhome style developments.
-Two of the same floor plans with different elevations may be placed adjacent to one another if one of the floor plan is reversed. - Use of horizontal staggering of homes by varying location of homes from the front setback on individual lots along the street.
+Two of the same floor plans with different elevations may be placed adjacent to one another if one of the floor plan is reversed. - Each home plan within the master home plans series should have a distinct footprint in terms of the placement and relationship of the garage, interior living space, and any designated outdoor living space or entry feature.
+The intent is to create structural and spatial variety along residential streetscapes by creating distinct configurations of garages and livable space between home plans along the street.